-This unit has been designed to be as maintenancefree as possible, but there are a few simple things you must do to keep it working properly:
+This unit has been designed to be as maintenance free as possible, but there are a few simple things you must do to keep it working properly.

-- Test it at least once a week. - Gently vacuum off any dust on the cover at least once a month using your vacuum's soft brush attachment.
-Test the unit after vacuuming the cover. - Never use water, cleaners or solvents since they may damage the unit. - Relocate the unit if it sounds frequent unwanted alarms.
-See "Where Not To Install Smoke Alarms" for details. - Models 4120SB and 4120B Only: When the battery back-up becomes weak, the Smoke Alarm will "chirp" about once a minute (the low battery warning).
-This warning should last 7 days, but you should replace the battery immediately to continue your protection.
+- Test it at least once a week. - Clean the smoke alarm at least once a month; gently vacuum off any dust using your household vacuum's soft brush attachment.
+Never use water, cleaners or solvents since they may damage the unit. - Relocate the unit if it sounds frequent unwanted alarms.
+See "Where To Install Smoke Alarms. - When the battery back-up becomes weak, the smoke alarm unit will "chirp" about once a minute (the low battery warning).
+This low battery warning should last for 7 days, but you should replace the battery immediately to continue your protection.

-Models 4120SB and 4120B Only: Choosing a replacement battery:
+Choosing a replacement battery: